pedrohsmaia/datablood/README.md

 We actively maintain the starter and add new features and updates to it.

-### Takeout's Update Bot

-We have created a bot to push updates to your repo if you have an active subscription for the starter.
-To install the bot, head over to [Subscriptions Page](https://tamagui.dev/account/subscriptions), find the starter subscription item and press the "Install GitHub App" button.
-Then simply give access to your repository and done.
-You can customize the bot's options from the `takeout.config.json` file.

-Note that you will stop receiving updates if you remove the `takeout.config.json` file.

 ### Rolling Your Syncing Workflow

 While Tamagui's bot is the easiest way you can receive updates, you may also use the `actions-template-sync` GitHub action if you prefer.
 It will run on a custom interval and check for changes from the template so you don't miss out on the new updates.